ballerburg9005/bashflashcards/README.md

 Bash Flash Cards
 ================

 This is a bash script to train vocabulary, alike flash cards.
+Only tested on Linux!

 	bashflashcards [OPTION] file1.txt [file2.txt] .. [fileN.txt]
 	OPTION: -r -reverse		Switches between asking for meaning or word.